-Tent condensation is one of the biggest banes of almost every camper’s life.
+Knowing how to stop condensation in a tent is a real boon for campers.
+Condensation is one of the biggest banes of almost every camping enthusiast's life.
 We rock up at our campsite, pitch our pro tempore palace for the night, snuggle up inside come bedtime, then suffer a rude awakening at some ungodly hour when things start feeling a little more aquatic than is conducive to comfortable camping and a good night’s sleep.

-While condensation can happen even in the very best tents and may seem only slightly less inevitable than death and taxes, there are ways to mitigate the problem and, perhaps, eliminate it entirely.
-In this guide on how to stop condensation in a tent, we’ll show you how that’s done.
+While condensation can happen even in the finest shelters and may seem only slightly less inevitable than death and taxes, there are ways to mitigate the problem and, perhaps, eliminate it entirely.

 How to stop condensation in a tent: 5 tips